usdoj-crt/beta-ada/_pages/_resources/title-ii-manual.md

 ---
 title: ADA Title II Technical Assistance Manual
-description: "This document explains what businesses and non-profit agencies must do to ensure access to their goods, services, and facilities."
+description: This document explains what businesses and non-profit agencies must do to ensure access to their goods, services, and facilities.
+lead: ""
 permalink: /resources/title-ii-manual/
-lead: |-
+redirect_from:
+  - /taman2.html

-lang: "en"
+lang: en
+print: true
 publish-date: 2015-07-20 00:00:00
 updated-date: 1993-11-01 00:00:00
+subnavigation: true
 related-content: true
-subnavigation: true
-print: true
 tags:
   - title ii
-redirect_from:
-  - /taman2.html
 ---
+**Covering State and Local Government Programs and Services**

+Introduction

+This technical assistance manual addresses the requirements of title II of the Americans with Disabilities Act, which applies to the operations of State and local governments.
+It is one of a series of publications issued by Federal agencies under section 506 of the ADA to assist individuals and entities in understanding their rights and duties under the Act.

+This manual is part of a broader program of technical assistance conducted by the Department of Justice to promote voluntary compliance with the requirements not only of title II, but also of title III of the ADA, which applies to public accommodations, commercial facilities, and private entities offering certain examinations and courses.

+The purpose of this technical assistance manual is to present the ADA's requirements for State and local governments in a format that will be useful to the widest possible audience.
+The guidance provided in the Department's regulations and accompanying preambles has been carefully reorganized to provide a focused, systematic description of the ADA's requirements.
+The manual attempts to avoid an overly legalistic style without sacrificing completeness.
+In order to promote readability and understanding, the text makes liberal use of questions and answers and illustrations.

+The manual is divided into nine major subject matter headings with numerous numbered subheadings.
+Each numbered heading and subheading is listed in a quick reference table of contents at the beginning of the manual.

 ## II-1.0000 COVERAGE

 *Regulatory references:* 28 CFR 35.102-35.104.